Parent Action

 Prior Written Notice and Parental Consent/Objection

 You will receive two forms along with the IEP proposal.
-One is Prior Written Notice, which describes what the school proposes or refuses to do.
-It is given to you “prior,” or before, the proposed services are to begin.
-If the notice only includes a refusal of something you asked to be in the IEP, it must be sent or given to you within 14 calendar days of your request.
-The IEP team must document its decisions on the Prior Written Notice, including:
+One is a Prior Written Notice (PWN) which describes what the school proposes or refuses to do.
+It is given to you “prior to” or before the proposed IEP goes into effect.
+If the PWN only includes a refusal of a significant change to your child’s IEP that you requested, it must be sent or given to you within 14 calendar days of your request.
+The school district is required to document the following on the PWN:

 Parents Need to Know